Child Safety Tips & Resources: How To Raise Awareness For Child Safety Protection Month

 - Never use food containers to store nonfood substances.

 - Program the contact number for Poison Control in your phone to use in the case of accidental poisoning.

 For children less than one year of age, two–thirds of injury deaths are due to suffocation.
 It is so important to place your baby on their back to sleep, remembering that “back is best,” and “face up to wake up.”
 Do not allow infants to sleep with blankets, stuffed animals, or other items before the age of 1.
 According to Safe Kids Worldwide, these are the Top 5 Tips to Protect Your Baby (you can also download a handy tipsheet from their website):

 - A firm mattress and fitted sheet are all you need for your baby’s crib.
-Remove blankets and toys as these could result in unintentional injury.
+Remove all blankets and toys as these could result in unintentional injury.

-- Learn to use your child’s car seat, booster seat, and seat belt the right way.
+- Learn to use your child’s car seat, booster seat, and seat belt the right way in your vehicle.
 Use this basic car seat safety checklist to help.

 - Make sure you have both a working smoke alarm and a carbon monoxide alarm on every level of your home and in all sleeping areas.
 Test the alarms to make sure they work.

 - Place your baby’s crib and other furniture away from windows and blinds.
 Your baby is safer without any strings or cords within reach to prevent a choking hazard.

 - Set your water heater to 120F to avoid scalds.

 Playing outside is so important, and kids love it!
 However, keeping children safe outdoors requires some special precautions.
-Here are some tips for outdoor safety:
+Here are some tips for outdoor safety and injury prevention:

 - Never leave children alone outside.

 - When using tricycles, bicycles, skateboards, roller skates, and ride-on toys, ensure that children of all ages are wearing a helmet to prevent head injury.

 - Always use safety straps to secure children in strollers, and do not put children who cannot sit up well in wagons that have low sides.